centreon/centreon-plugins/.github/issue_template.md

 You can ensure this by searching the [issue list](https://github.com/centreon/centreon-plugins/issues).
 If the same bug has already been logged, please close your issue and add a comment to the existing one instead.

-> **For the sake of clarity, please remove the explanations from the issue template before submitting your issue.**
+**For the sake of clarity, please remove the explanations from the issue template before submitting your issue.**

 ## Quick description

-*In one or two sentences, what it your bug about,*
+*In one or two sentences, what it your bug about?*

 ## How to reproduce